shahlab/ProteinDecayNoise-paper/README.md

-# Evaluating noise in protein degradation
+# Evaluating single-cell variability in proteasomal decay.
 This repo is related to the data that went into the paper titled "Evaluating noise in protein decay."<br>
 Folder descriptions:
 ## data